tommysundstrom/middleman-edit/README.md

 (Mac only) Opens the Middleman source file of the page currently in the web browser, making it quick to edit the text.

+Currently takes the page from Chrome and opens the source with TextMate, but this is easy to change by commenting in/out lines in the code.

 Works both with the development server and on the final site.

 Use [Alfred](http://www.alfredapp.com/), or any other of numerous options to run this script from a hotkey.
 Or